 Veterans Village, 8705 Highway 9, Ben Lomond

-In partnership with the Santa Cruz Veterans Memorial Building Board of Trustees, the project converts an existing motel at 8705 Highway 9 into 20 units of permanent supportive housing for veterans as risk of or currently experiencing homelessness.
-The project will offer up to nine modular or newly constructed units to supplement existing structures, serving an estimated 20-24 tenants.
+In partnership with the Santa Cruz Veterans Memorial Building Board of Trustees, the project converts an existing motel at 8705 Highway 9 into 20 units of permanent supportive housing for veterans at risk of or currently experiencing homelessness.
+The project will offer modular or newly constructed units to supplement existing structures, serving an estimated 20-24 tenants.
 Units will be studios and one-bedroom units.

 Led by Housing Matters in partnership with Envision Housing, the seven-unit Victorian office building conversion produces two studios and five one-bedroom units.
 The project offers new permanent supportive housing near Housing Matter’s existing services and campus on Coral Street, which includes the Loft, the Recuperative Care Center, the Rebele Family Center, and the Page Smith Community House.